Code-Institute-Submissions/GurraT-LittleS/README.md

 ### User story
 #### We expect this website to be used by the following personas
 - tenants: these are the people living in the building owned by Lomsten
-- the caretaker: this is the people taking care about the building
+- the caretaker: this is the people taking care About us
 - the other contractors: these are the people involved in other activities connected to the building

 The personas main goal is to find information about building so that they know how they should relate, locate and act within the building.
 Their agespan is supposted to be between 25 and 45 years old.